socialityCoop/wpboilerplate/README.md

     * `DB_NAME` - Database name
     * `DB_USER` - Database user
     * `DB_PASSWORD` - Database password
-  * You will also need to create
+  * You will also need to add WordPress Key.
+You can create yours [here](https://roots.io/salts.html).
-  *  We have alreay provided the rest of the enviroment valiable for local developemnt (newproject.local).
-Ofcoure you can change them as you wish but you should take in mind that your should also change them also in the `gulpconfig.json` file.
+  * We have alreay provided the rest of the enviromental valiable for local developemnt (newproject.local).
+Ofcourse you can change them as you wish but you should take in mind that you should also change them in the `gulpconfig.json` file of the Child Theme.
 For deployment you will create a new `.env` file with the production enviromental variables.
-7. If you use XAMPP or Apache you should followr the following to access your website from your browser
+7. If you use XAMPP or Apache you should follow the following to access your website from your browser
   * Add the following to your `hosts` file (C:\Windows\System32\drivers\etc) `127.0.0.1 newproject.local`
   * Add the following to your appache vhosts file (C:\xampp\apache\conf\extra\httpd-vhosts.conf):
     ```